cloudfoundry/diego-release/README.md

         go install github.com/coreos/etcd

+4. Install consul

+        Download consul from https://www.consul.io/downloads.html and place it on your PATH

-4. Run the unit test script
+5. Run the unit test script

         ./scripts/run-unit-tests